Dont Know How To Make Gif In Photoshop ? Well, I am Showing you How To Make Gif In Photoshop Step by step.

 Method 1.
 From Scratch

 - Open Photoshop.
-It is the software application with a light-blue “Ps” on a blue-black background as shown in the image above.
+It is the software application where I will show you How to make gif In photoshop with a light-blue “Ps” on a blue-black background as shown in the image above.

 - Prepare your Photos.
 The very first thing that is required of you is to import all your photos into individual layers in one Photoshop file.
 Your gif can have as many photos as you wish.
 It is vital to find out the dimensions (width and height) of your photos first.